andy0682/gazeR/README.md

 The goal of gazeR is to identify visual fixations from eye-tracking data with Density Based Clustering.
-For now the only tool is based on the dbscan algorithm (from the dbscan library)
+For now the only tool is based on the dbscan algorithm (from the dbscan library).

-Here is a brief description of the pacage implementation procedure:
+Here is a brief description of the package implementation procedure:

 -   The package and its documentations were initiated in Rstudio with the devtools and roxygen2 libraries.